 Climbing on ropes, you’re bound to spend a lot of time in your harness.
 So, it’s important to get it right and find an option well-suited for your needs.
-Use this guide to better understand the various types of climbing harnesses and to assist you in your buying process.
-Recommendations are unbiased and the buying links are affiliate links—purchases made from them support our free content.
+Use this guide to better understand the various types of rock climbing harnesses and to assist you in finding the best rock climbing harness for you next adventure.
+Recommendations are unbiased, based on personal experience and community reputation.
+Further, buying links are affiliate links—purchases made from them support our daily content.

 Lightweight harnesses often have less cushion and are better suited for 1 or 2-pitch sport climbs, whereas heavier harnesses generally have more padding that makes them the ideal choice for all-day epics where you may be on the wall for hours on end.
 Below we’ve listed our top picks for all-around, lightweight/performance, and comfort harnesses.

 Best rock climbing harnesses for men (scroll down for women’s)